NiviShukla/Hotel_Management_System/README.md

 # Hotel_Management_System

-The Hotel Management System Django App is a web application that allows users to register, login, and book rooms in a hotel.
+The Hotel Management System Django App is a simple outline of a Hotel Management web application that allows users to register, login, and book rooms in a hotel.
 Users can view their profile, including booking details and personal information like name and email.
 The app provides different categories of rooms for users to choose from while booking.

 ## Table of Contents